forresttanaka/igvf-post/README.md

 ## TSV File Objects

 The first row of the tsv file comprises the postable property names.
 Each row below that describes an object to post to the database.
-For exmaple, for a schema that describes objects like this:
+For example, for a schema that describes objects like this:

 ```
 [